minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 α = wrap(θwaypoint − θrobot)

-This makes the navigation algorithm select the shortest angular correction.
+This makes the navigation algorithm select the shortest angular correction. the equation becomes part of the actual navigation algorithm.

 **2. Distance Calculation — Haversine Formula**